weaveworks/weave-gitops/.github/ISSUE_TEMPLATE/story.md

 ---

 **Short description**
-A clear and concise description.
-Can be helpful to think in cannonical form e.g. _As a Platform Engineer I need node exporter available on each node so that I can troubleshoot my installation._
+_As a Platform Engineer I need node exporter available on each node so that I can troubleshoot my installation._

-**Description**
-Additional details on the work required.
-Consider following the INVEST acronym - Independent, Negotialbe, Valuable, Estimatable, Small, Testable

-**Acceptanct criteria**
+**Acceptance criteria**
-When the following items are satisified, this will be considered complete
 - [ ] _does X_
 - [ ] _displays Y_
 - [ ] _..._